MultiRealRealized/Rust_practice0/README.md

-intended to be a repository for basic practice as covered in the rust book.
-Maybe some sample programs.
+intended to be a repository for basic practice as covered in the rust book. maybe some sample programs.

 Rust_practice0